diegoiast/fdbox/readme.md

  3. DOS: TC 2.02 - this is the main development environment.
 Supported.
  4. DOS: DJGPP - I am haing problems in runtime.
 Seems like `tolower()` is breaking my code.
 Might be a compiler bug, I should choose another version of DJGPP.
+ 5. DOS: PacificC - Its not a high priority, but we have a working branch called `pacific-c-support` which contains the work needed to make this project compile with that compiler.

 ## Building